 In January 2019, the U.S. Department of Homeland Security (DHS) announced that it would begin implementing a new “Wait in Mexico” policy for asylum seekers at the southern border.
-Under the new policy, officially called the Migrant Protection Protocols (MPP), people who seek admission at a port of entry to apply for asylum, or who are apprehended near the border after entering unlawfully and express a fear of returning to their home country, will be sent back to Mexico as they await a hearing with an immigration judge on their asylum claim.
+The idea of the policy, officially called the Migrant Protection Protocols (MPP), was that people who seek admission at a U.S. port of entry to apply for asylum, or who are apprehended near the U.S. border after entering unlawfully and express a fear of returning to their home country, would be sent back to Mexico as they await a hearing with an immigration judge on their asylum claim.

 Previously, people who sought admission at a U.S. port of entry to apply for asylum, or who were apprehended after entering unlawfully and expressed a fear of returning to their home countries, were given an initial screening interview, known as a credible fear interview (CFI) with an asylum officer.

 Someone who received a positive determination in this CFI interview would be issued what's known as a Notice to Appear (NTA) and given a hearing date with an immigration judge.
 At this point, the asylum seeker might have also been eligible for an immigration bond, allowing his or her release while the asylum case was pending in court.